realpython/python-guide/docs/dev/env.rst

 Emacs
 -----

-Emacs is a powerful text editor.
-It's fully programmable (lisp), but it can be some work to wire up correctly.
+Emacs is another powerful text editor.
+It is fully programmable (lisp), but it can be some work to wire up correctly.
 A good start if you're already an Emacs user is `Python Programming in Emacs`_ at EmacsWiki.

 1. Emacs itself comes with a Python mode.
 2. Python ships with an alternate version: